kingassune/secrethippoproject/auditChanges.md

 ## Division-by-zero in harvest when totalSupply is zero causes global reward DoS

 ✘ Acceptable risk.
-Can be mitigated with any user assigning a small amount to each strategy.
+If totalSupply is zero (everyone has withdrawn 100%), any remaining funds would be small and can be claimed and rescued by DAO, or by anyone depositing.

 ## External cooldownEpochs trust allows Staker to lock cooldown or cause overflow in modulo check

-✘ Resupply Staker has bounded max cooldown already.
+✘ Resupply Staker has immutable bounded max cooldown already.

 ## Unchecked resupply voter address allows governance DoS/malicious Voter injection